georgeguimaraes/soothsayer/README.md

 # Soothsayer

 Soothsayer is an Elixir library for time series forecasting, inspired by Facebook's Prophet and NeuralProphet.
-It provides a flexible and easy-to-use interface for creating and training forecasting models.
+It decomposes your time series into interpretable components (trend, seasonality, auto-regression) and uses neural networks to learn the patterns.

 **Warning:** Soothsayer is currently in alpha stage.
 The API is unstable and may change at any moment without prior notice.
 Use with caution in production environments.